-You might want to upgrade your operating system at some point if your computer is older.
-Your computing experience can be improved with an updated OS, allowing you to complete daily tasks more swiftly.
+You might want to upgrade your operating system if your computer is older.
+An updated OS can improve Your computing experience, allowing you to complete daily tasks swiftly.

 Let's imagine you now have Windows 7 running slowly on your computer, but you'd prefer to install and use Windows 10 via a USB stick.
 How do you go about that?

 Fortunately, the days of booting software from CDs are long gone.
 Today, you have a far more practical choice: you can start your computer directly from a USB device.
-It's not as difficult as you may think to boot Windows 10 from a USB drive.
+Booting Windows 10 from a USB drive is not as difficult as you think.

 This easy-to-follow guide has been broken down into sections so you can quickly start using your new program.

-An operating system, as you may already be aware, is essential to the continued operation of your computer systems.
+As you may already be aware, an operating system is essential to the continued operation of your computer systems.

 It aids in the processing and managing of the hardware, software, and memory of your computer.
 You can also communicate with the computer using it to perform administrative duties.